 There is some data suggesting that autoantibodies are correlated to the development of de novo autoimmune hepatitis or plasma cell rich rejection.
 Autoimmune hepatitis has been estimated to recur in 17%-42% of patients post transplantation with a median time to recurrence of approximately 4.6 years[17].
 In our experience, the 2 (2%) individuals that developed plasma cell rich rejection received livers from autoantibody negative donors.
 No recipients developed a reoccurrence of autoimmune hepatitis.
 Re-transplantation indications in our study were predominately related to thrombotic events.

 The positive autoantibody group in this study consisted of those with positive ANA and ASMA.
 ANA is a nonspecific marker with estimated sensitivity and specificity of 0.65 and 0.75 for autoimmune hepatitis[18].
-Up to 75% of ANA-positive individuals have no identifiable disease and ASMA can be present in up to 43% of normal healthy individuals, whereas AMA is estimated to be present in less than 1% 19.
+Up to 75% of ANA-positive individuals have no identifiable disease and ASMA can be present in up to 43% of normal healthy individuals, whereas AMA is estimated to be present in less than 1% [19].
 None of the donors in our study were found to have a positive AMA, which would have been a more specific marker of disease.
 The presence of autoantibodies in healthy individuals is common with an estimated prevalence of 25%-28% in the general population[2,20]; however, the presence of an autoantibody does not necessarily indicate the presence of an autoimmune disease or its severity.
 The prevalence of pre-transplant autoantibodies in donors in our study was 34%, similar to that of the general population.
 In disease, autoantibodies are considered pathological although the mechanism in which they result in disease is poorly understood[19].
 It remains unclear whether they are primary or secondary consequences of the underlying process.
 As none of the donors with positive autoantibodies in this study were found to have liver disease, it is possible that the autoantibodies in these individuals are not pathogenic in of themselves.

 Several limitations of our study must be acknowledged.
 This study was retrospective in nature and included a single center allowing a risk of type II error.
 Whether the results would be generalizable to a broader population would require a multi-center prospective study.
 Furthermore, due to the timeframe of the study, it is possible that some patients might develop strictures, rejection, or other complications that were not yet diagnosed over the duration of this study.
 The mean time to recurrence of autoimmune hepatitis has been reported to be 4.5 years, but may occur as early as 45 d after liver transplantation with the rate increasing with postsurgical interval.
 On average, patients were followed for 2.6 years following transplantation.
 In their study, Dbouk et al[9] examined the impact of age, race, sex, and autoimmune titer levels on recurrence rates or death, and found that African Americans were at a higher risk of, recurrence and death compared to other ethnic groups.
 Due to the predominantly Caucasian patient population skew in our cohort, we were unable to factor in race into our analysis.
 We also acknowledge that some donors were excluded due to lack of measurement of pre-transplant autoantibody titers.
 Despite this limitation, we believe our results provide a foundation for subsequent prospective multicenter studies.